 Tell us about your career journey since you graduated…

 Up and down.
 I found that no one would accept me for a position so I went into freelance contract work in different companies to gain experience.
 I contacted the Brunel Careers department to ask for help with my CV and cover letter; during this time, they were sent the HP graduate scheme and we worked on applying together.
-In the end, I was sent through the whole application process, invited for the 10-day selection process and then accepted for two positions on the HP graduate scheme.
+In the end, I was sent through the whole application process, invited for the 10-day selection process and then accepted for two positions on the HP graduate scheme - I am currently based in Spain and working as a Creative Designer.
 I wouldn't be here if it wasn't for them.

 What does an average day at work involve for you?